emvaugh2/Linux-RedHat-Study-Notes/README.md

 This is definitely going to be a lab day.
 I have about...30 labs to do.
 I will not be doing all of them but I will get through a good amount before I shift over to Docker for a second.
 I'll post all the nights I can here.

+Lab 1 - Locating Network Information:
+Just quick notes so when I come back to this, I can document it quickly.
+I used `grep` to get the output I needed into the Network.txt file.
+The commmand was `nmcli d show ens5 | grep IP4.{AGD] > Network.txt` which basically just takes the network information from interface ens5 but the lab asked specifically for the IP, DG, DNS IP, and domain.
+That's why I used that `grep` and did the RegEx type thing with the `[AGD]` characters.
+Got me the exact output.
+Also, the "d" in this previous command stands for "device".
+Make a habit of installing tab completion (`yum install bash-completion`) so you can get familiar with what all these non-flag things are.
+I REALLY HATE when instructors don't type out everything.
+Its hard for newcomers to know what it all means.
+I always tab out everthing in the Cisco CLI just so if anybody is watching, they can follow along.

+Lab 2 - Setting a Static IP:
+This one was pretty straightforward.
+I'll have to ask Chat GPT to break down all of the commands.
+For example, it seems that we have to specify the Name (System) before we reference an interface.
+Also, how do I know if the device's IP was set dynamically in the first place?
+I get how manually configuring the info and then restarting the network system will make sure that the new IP info persists but I would like to know how it was dynamic initially.
+Lastly, I'm going to reiterate the tab completion feature. `con` and `mod` are short for connection and modify.
+This could be obvious but I would like to know specifically if that's it.
+Also, tab definitely helps to make sure you have the right command.
+Extremely useful

+Lab 3 - Multiple IPs on the Same Interface Interesting.
+So the output without generally specifying an interface from `nmcli connection show` will give you a bunch of output.
+There appears to be two separate sections of IPv4 information.
+One is capitalized and the other is lowercase.
+The uppercase section had the original IP for eth0 as 10.0.1.10.
+After we added the two new IPs, those IPs showed up in the lowercase section for IPv4.
+I wonder why this is.
+I'll ask Chat GPT.
+Other than that, this is a pretty straightforward lab.
+Im just following the instructions so I can get the commands under my fingers and explore.
+Also, just typing `nmcli` will show you the info for your interfaces as well.
+I had to restart it twice but the second time, the output showed the 3 IPs for the interface.
+Interesting

+Lab 4 - Creating an Interface Team
+Okay I think typing "manual" in the interface connection configuration specifies a static IP.
+I think.
+I'll ask Chat.
+This lab was pretty straightforward too in the sense of, while I've never done this before, I'm familiar with the process of setting up a port-channel interface in Cisco.
+So it's basically just memorizing this process.
+I'll ask Chat the smaller details as to why the process is exactly this way (more so verifying that the interfaces are up, how to tell the difference between deleting a connection and a device, what exactly does it mean to delete a connection, etc) and what's the order of operations for setting up the Master and Slave interfaces.
+Seems like you have to bounce them in the right order.

+Lab 5 - Working with Static Routes
+Find out what `host` does.
+They did `host google.com`.
+It listed the PIPs but I want to make sure I understand it exactly.
+Also, go over the `ip route show` output.
+I want to make sure I understand every part of this output.
+Very interesting way to block traffic.
+I'll say that.

+Alright 5 labs down, 13 more to go.
+Taking a break.
+I'm only going to do 6 today and then a few Bash labs.
+Or who knows.
+I might bulldoze through all the networking labs today although I definitely should not do that.
+But this is fun because I'm familiar with this and this course was DIFFICULT.
+But the labs seem way more manageable.
+I doubt I'll remember how to make a DNS server and all that from scratch but at the least, I should be familiar with static IPs and routes, interface configuration, port channels and all that using the `nmcli` command.
+So I'll make sure I keep those skills up to date.

 ## 12.04.2024